 Are you making these mistakes?

 1) Breathing in by lifting your chest and shoulders.
 This requires many muscles in upper body to grip and tighten and prevents your diaphragm from moving properly in order to for breath to enter your lungs.
+This habit stiffens your alignment as well.

 2) Holding your breath.
 Holding your breath actually requires your muscles to work hard.
 You will also start to feel frantic, panicky, anxious, and/or nervous.
 Your breath rate will go up and you may even be hurting your back.
 Your posture will be diminished because all of your muscles are squeezing.